-During hurricane season, some of us may experience heightened stress and anxiety levels about what the next few months may bring.
-While some tension is inevitable, being aware of your anxiety levels is the first step to getting a healthy perspective on the situation.
+During hurricane season, some of us may experience heightened anxiety levels about what the next few months may bring.
+Coupled with the stresses of COVID-19, this storm stress could prove to be especially overwhelming for some.
+But simply being aware of your anxiety levels can help you get a healthy perspective on the situation.

 By managing your stress, you will, in turn, help your family to manage their own.
 Children can be especially vulnerable to the moods of their parents.
 With that in mind, calm and supportive reactions regarding evacuations and crises can go a long way in alleviating the stress of your little ones.

 Below are some helpful tips for reducing “natural disaster stress”:

 - Keep it simple: The most important things to keep focused on in a natural disaster are your loved ones, food and shelter.